 Manufacturers advertise this piece of equipment as both a smoker and a grill, but it's best to think of it as a superb indirect-heat convection smoker, not a grill.
 Most models just don't do as good a job of searing a steak as a charcoal grill or even a gas grill with a sear burner can.
 You'll sear steaks better on a $20 hibachi than on most pellet smokers.

+To solve this problem, several companies have come up with alternative ways to expose food to the flame by allowing you to use the small area directly above the fuel pot.
+It's still not as good as a charcoal or sear burner, but better than the designs that are strictly indirect.
 Another option is to put a griddle (or GrillGrates) on the pellet smoker when it's cranked to high heat, get it blistering-hot, add just a little oil to prevent sticking, and sear by conduction on the metal.
 It should take only two to three minutes per side.
-This is a good technique for reverse-seared meats: You start them indirect, low and slow on the cooking grate, with a little smoke, and then sear the surface with direct contact to the hot metal griddle to create a delicious brown crust.
+This is a good technique for reverse-seared meats: you start them indirect, low and slow on the cooking grate, with a little smoke, and then sear the surface with direct contact to the hot metal griddle to create a delicious brown crust.
 It's not as good as searing directly over hot coals or gas, but it's a good compromise.

 The Criteria: What to Look for in a Great Pellet Smoker

 Since pellet smokers are generally easy to use and most are thermostatically controlled, you can start shopping for one based on size and budget.
 We do recommend choosing a pellet smoker that utilizes digital thermostatic controllers, because while it’s possible to use a digital meat thermometer, if the whole point of buying a pellet smoker is to have a device that regularly turns out excellent meat, you might as well buy one that can competently do the job.
 So, above all, look for a pellet smoker that has displays for both cooking temperature and meat temperature.